PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/index.md

 * `uuid` - This is the course's "universally unique identifier", which was generated automatically.
 This does not need to be changed.

-* 'longName` - This is the full name of your course instance, as it will appear on your list of course instances.
+* `longName` - This is the full name of your course instance, as it will appear on your list of course instances.
 Replace the name "New (1)" with the name of the instance.
 In this case, we will type:

 ```json
 "longName": "Fall 2021",